rednafi/rednafi.com/content/misc/bash_namerefs.md

 While going through a script at work today, I came across Bash's `nameref` feature.
-It uses `declare -n ref="$1"` to set up a variable that allows you to reference another variable by name—kind of like pass-by-reference in C. I'm pretty sure I've seen it before but probably just skimmed over it.
+It uses `declare -n ref="$1"` to set up a variable that allows you to reference another variable by name—kind of like pass-by-reference in C. I'm pretty sure I've seen it before, but I probably just skimmed over it.

-But as I dug into the man page[^1], I realized there's a gap in my understanding of how variable references actually work in Bash—probably because I never gave it the proper respect and just got by cobbling together scripts.
+As I dug into the man page[^1], I realized there's a gap in my understanding of how variable references actually work in Bash—probably because I never gave it proper attention and just got by cobbling together scripts.

 ## Namerefs